domosekai/domosekai.github.io/sstp/index.md

 - **Native**

   Only iOS native libraries are used in the core function, including the TLS stack.
+No OpenSSL.

   Connections are saved natively so that you can start a connection from the system settings.